DSAC-C: Constrained Maximum Entropy for Robust Discrete Soft-Actor Critic: DSAC-C: Constrained Discrete Soft-Actor Critic

 \subsection{Taming of the Q}

-Q-value estimates tend to become larger as the agent becomes better at solving tasks.
-This can be problematic for the newly proposed policies, since computing the expectation involves taking the exponent of large Q-values.
-This would cause problems such as overflow and policy instability.
-To alleviate these issues, we propose the following workarounds to better manage these policies and the taming of large Q-values.
+Q-value estimates tend to grow larger as the agent becomes better at solving tasks.
+Which can be problematic for the newly proposed policies, since computing the expectation involves taking the exponent of large Q-values resulting in problems such as overflow and policy instability.
+To alleviate these issues, we propose the following workarounds to better manage large Q-values.

-\textbf{Lagrange Multiplier Clip:} During the numerical finding of $\lambda_i$, these estimates can sometimes become too large or negative, causing a drastic change/flipping of policies.
-In \cref{lagrange clip} we show an example of the failure case of the mean policy when $\lambda_i$ is too large, with the change in the argmax of the greedy policy.
+\textbf{Lagrange Multiplier Clip:} During the numerical finding of $\lambda_i$, these estimates can grow too large or turn negative, causing a drastic change/flipping of policies. \cref{lagrange clip} shows an example failure case of the mean policy when $\lambda_1$ is too large, causing a change in the argmax of the greedy policy.
 Therefore, we propose to clip $\lambda_i \in [0-1]$, which bounds the constrained policy within small positive values.
-Specifically, if $\lambda_i = 0$ the original SAC policy in \cref{actor_policy} is obtained and the maximum penalty for the constraints are applied when $\lambda_i = 1$.
+Specifically, if $\lambda_1 = 0$ the original SAC policy in \cref{actor_policy} is obtained and the maximum penalty for the constraints are applied when $\lambda_1 = 1$.

-\textbf{Stable Softmax Trick:} To avoid overflow with large Q-values, we can apply the stable softmax trick.
-This involves the subtraction of a constant (usually the maximum element) in the Q-values before raising the exponent.
-As an example, for \cref{actor_policy} the surrogate critic policy becomes $\frac{ e^{ Q_\theta(s_{t}, a_{t}) - \max(Q_\theta(s_{t}, a_{t})) /\alpha } }{ \sum e^{ Q_\theta(s_{t}, a_{t}) - \max(Q_\theta(s_{t}, a_{t}))/\alpha }}$.
+\textbf{Stable Softmax Trick:} To avoid overflow with large Q-values, we also apply the stable softmax trick.
+This involves the subtraction of the maximum element in the Q-values before raising the exponent.
+As an example, the surrogate critic policy in \cref{actor_policy} becomes $\frac{ e^{ Q_\theta(s_{t}, a_{t}) - \max(Q_\theta(s_{t}, a_{t})) /\alpha } }{ \sum e^{ Q_\theta(s_{t}, a_{t}) - \max(Q_\theta(s_{t}, a_{t}))/\alpha }}$.
 This trick ensures that the resulting exponent is mathematically equivalent to the original policy and does not affect gradient computation.
-We apply this trick for all Equations (\ref{actor_policy},\ref{actor_policy_mean},\ref{actor_policy_variance}).
-For underflow, the resultant computation is simply regarded as zero.
+We apply this trick to Equations (\ref{actor_policy},\ref{actor_policy_mean},\ref{actor_policy_variance}).